anfreire/Comment-Header-Generator/README.md

 ![Comment Header Generator](assets/icon.png)

 A Visual Studio Code extension that helps you create beautifully formatted comment headers and dividers with a single command.
+It's fully customizable and supports any language or comment style you can imagine!

 ## Features